How we score mattresses and beds

 - Motion isolation.
 Same dual-source method as edge support.
 Reviewer commentary from couples and combination sleepers drives the score where available; construction type provides the fallback signal where it does not.

 - Heat retention.
-Derived from keyword signals in verified-purchase reviews.
+Same keyword-signal method applied to temperature commentary in the review pool.
 Positive mentions (cool, breathable, temperature-neutral) versus negative mentions (hot, sweaty, night sweats) drive the score.
 Memory-foam-dominant products naturally attract more negative heat signals; airflow-engineered hybrids attract fewer.
 Gel-infused and cool-tech variants receive an uplift in the construction-type fallback.

 - Value.
-Derived from keyword signals in verified-purchase reviews.
+Driven by reviewer commentary on price-against-experience.
 Positive mentions (worth the money, good value, would buy again) against negative mentions (overpriced, not worth it, poor quality for the price) determine the score.
 Price data from the retailer listing informs the background context but the reviewer signal is the primary input.

 Bed frames